THEOplayer/samples-android-sdk/Custom-URL-Playback/README.md

 ## THEO Docs

-This app is an extension of [THEOplayer documentation] application.
+This app is an extension of [THEO Basic Playback] application.
 For help with getting started with THEOplayer or Android Studio feel free to check related [THEOplayer documentation]

 ## Quick Start